WORLD BRIDGE FEDERATION

 Pairs using Green, Blue or Red systems are encouraged to submit their full system in English at the beginning of any WBF Championship.

-In decisions taken by Tournament Directors and by the Appeals Committee, pairs who have submitted their full system will be given the benefit of any support this provides for an explanation given at the table, as far as this goes.
+In decisions taken by Tournament Directors and in the Appeals Process, pairs who have submitted their full system will be given the benefit of any support this provides for an explanation given at the table, as far as this goes.

 The principle of adequate disclosure requires that competitors fully disclose all conventions and treatments requiring defensive preparation.
 In addition to the System cards, pairs will use Supplementary Sheets to achieve this objective.